buildtesters/buildtest/docs/module_operation.rst

 Shown below is an example output

-.. program-output:: cat scripts/buildtest-module-collection-add.txt
+.. program-output:: cat docgen/module_collection_add.txt

 Once modules are added, you may build a test using a module collection using the option ``buildtest build --module-collection <ID>``.
-The <ID> is the index number to reference the module collection since there can be more than one module collection.
+The <ID> is the index number to reference the module collection.
+For more information on buildtest with module collection see :ref:`build_with_module_collection`

 List all module collection (``buildtest module collection -l``)